 The Large Hadron Collider

-The excavation of the tunnel for the Large Electron-Positron Collider – Europe’s largest civil-engineering project prior to the Channel Tunnel – is completed on 8 February 1988.
+The excavation of the tunnel for the Large Electron-Positron Collider (LEP) – Europe’s largest civil-engineering project prior to the Channel Tunnel – is completed.
 The two ends of the 27-kilometre ring come together with just one centimetre of error.
+The LEP tunnel, built while plans for the LHC is underway, will later house the LHC.
 The picture above shows a tunneling crew after completing a section of the tunnel between points 2 and 3 on the LEP ring.

-The Toroidal LHC Apparatus collaboration propose to build a multipurpose detector at the LHC.
-The letter of intent they submit to the LHC Experiments Committee marks the first official use of the name ATLAS.
+The A Toroidal LHC Apparatus (ATLAS) collaboration propose to build a multipurpose detector at the LHC.
+The Letter of Intent they submit to the LHC Experiments Committee marks the first official use of the name ATLAS.
 Two collaborations called ASCOT and EAGLE combine to form ATLAS.

-Due to concerns linked to rising costs, the US government votes to cancel the Superconducting Super Collider project.
-The LHC becomes the sole candidate for a new high-energy hadron collider.
+Due to concerns linked to rising costs, the US government votes to cancel the Superconducting Super Collider (SSC) project in Waxahachie, Texas.
+The SSC – a circular accelerator with an 87-kilometre circumference designed to smash particles at 40 TeV centre-of-mass energy – would have been far more powerful than CERN's LHC.
+The LHC is now the sole candidate for a new high energy hadron collider.

-The first prototype bending-magnet for the LHC reaches a field of 8.73 Tesla, which is higher than the 8.4 Tesla field at which the LHC will operate in 2012.
+The first prototype bending-magnet for the LHC reaches a field of 8.73 Tesla.
+The LHC will operate in 2012 with 8.4 Tesla field, which is 100,000 times more powerful than the earth's magnetic field.